MickMacLean/mickmaclean.github.io/bts_database.md

 방탄소년단, Bangtan Sonyeondan, also known as BTS, is a South Korean boyband under Big Hit Entertainment whose extensive and diverse discography has garnered them a plethora of awards and millions of passionate fans dedicated to their socially-conscious music.

-With over 350 songs in their discography, their discography is a prime opportunity with data to explore further.
+With over 350 songs, their discography presents a prime opportunity to collect explore data and its trends further.

-As an avid fan myself, I am interested in understanding their music lyrically and emotionally, and as someone passionate about data, I'm interested in the analytics of their music as well.
+As an avid fan myself, I am interested in understanding their music lyrically and emotionally, and as someone passionate about data, I'm interested in the analytics of their music.
 Construct a user-friendly website to display these data for fans to access and use for their own purposes.
 Want data in an easily comparable format, serve as an encyclopedia of information.